 You already know what “The Pill” looks like, but what about “The Male Pill?”

-When we hear “The Pill,” a singe image likely comes to mind.
-The round, plastic, clamshell disc that holds female hormonal contraceptives.
-It’s a ubiquitous symbol of independence, empowerment, and the ability to make a choice.
-The imagery of “The Pill” is so deeply rooted that it’s difficult to imagine any other type of contraceptive, especially one designed for the other half of the population – “The Male Pill.
+When we hear “The Pill,” a single image likely comes to mind:the round, plastic, clamshell disc that holds female hormonal contraceptives.
+It’s a ubiquitous symbol of independence, empowerment, and reproductive autonomy.
+The imagery of “The Pill” is so deeply rooted that it’s difficult to imagine any other type of contraceptive, especially one designed for the other half of the population – “The Male Pill”.

-male bladder and the penis.
-The prostate is just in front of the rectum.
-The urethra runs through the center of the prostate, from the bladder to the penis.
+The prostate is part of the male reproductive system.
+A walnut-sized gland located between the male bladder and the penis, the prostate sits just in front of the rectum.
+The urethra runs from the bladder to the penis, through the center of the prostate.